Shahharshii/whac-a-mole-game/README.md

 cd nextjs-app-template
 ```

-or create new repository from template by clicking on the link below 👇
+or create new repository from template by clicking on the link below test 👇

 [nextjs-template](https://github.com/new?template_name=nextjs-template&template_owner=haider-patanwala "https://github.com/new?template_name=nextjs-template&template_owner=haider-patanwala")